Kreolwolf1/factory-nodejs/node.js tutorials/errorHandling/readme.md

 }).listen(5000);
 ```

-After executing this example you could find all information about error in app.log.
-Also handleExceptions method kills process automatically.
+After having executed the above code, you will find all information about an error in the **app.log** file.
+The **handleExceptions** method also “kills” the process automatically.

-So using this approach you could easily change the logging destination by changing the File transport on the one of
+Using this approach, you can easily change the logging destination by changing the file transport to one of the [already existing ones](https://github.com/flatiron/winston/blob/master/docs/transports.md).

-[already existing](https://github.com/flatiron/winston/blob/master/docs/transports.md) Also you can [create your own transport](https://github.com/flatiron/winston#adding-custom-transports) with your custom logic
+You can also [create your own transport](https://github.com/flatiron/winston#adding-custom-transports) with your custom logic.

-### Using domains
+### Using Domains

-Since node version 0.10 you can use a builtin [domain](http://nodejs.org/api/domain.html) module in order to solve a problem with error Handling.
+Starting with Node.js Version **0.10**, you can use the built-in [domain](http://nodejs.org/api/domain.html) module to solve a problem of error handling.

-From api documentation: "Domains provide a way to handle multiple different IO operations as a single group.
-If any of
-the event emitters or callbacks registered to a domain emit an error event, or throw an error, then the domain object will be notified,
-rather than losing the context of the error in the process.on('uncaughtException') handler, or causing the program to exit immediately with an
+This is an extract from the API documentation: "Domains provide a way to handle multiple different IO operations as a single group.
+If any of the event emitters or callbacks registered to a domain emit an error event, or throw an error, then the domain object will be notified, rather than losing the context of the error in the process.on('uncaughtException') handler, or causing the program to exit immediately with an error code."
-error code."

-So here our small server that rewriting with domain usage
+This is an example of rewriting our server with domain usage:

 ```
 var d = require('domain').create();